 The result in Table 3 showed that after treatment with the aqueous leaf extracts, the LDL levels of all the hypercholesterolaemic ratssignificantly decreased, contrary to the control (hypercholesterolaemic untreated) rat group which had significant increase in LDL-cholesterol.
 This result is consistent with that reported by several studies (Dhandapani, 2007; Okwari et al., 2013; Martial et al., 2021 and El-Bakry, Ibrahim & Mohaseb, 2020) following the administration of aqueous leaf extracts of Ecliptaprostrata, Moringa oleifera, Clerodendrumthomsoniaeand green tea extract, respectively in hypercholesterolaemic-induced rats.
 In Table 3, it was also observed that the hypercholesterolaemic rat groups fed the leaf extracts had higher ameliorative effect on LDL levels than the standard drug.
 Thus, the significant reductions in LDL-cholesterol on treatment with the leaf extracts suggests that the leaf extracts reduced the hepatic triglyceride and favoured the redistribution of cholesterol among the lipoprotein molecules.

-Table 3: Effect of the aqueous extracts of the leaves on the low density lipoprotein (mg/dL) of hypercholesterolaemic-induced rats
+Table 3: Effect of the aqueous extracts of the leaves on the low-density lipoprotein (mg/dL) of hypercholesterolaemic-induced rats